amar104/DGL-114-portfolio/README.md

 * Add fragment progmatically
 > So, overall fragment plays an important role in apps because we can handle any part of the data in more accurate way.

+# Week 10 Activities

+## Activity 1002
+## Notification
+> Notifications are the message that appered on the status bar on android app.
+It notify users about some importent concept like low battery or someones text on screen and so on.
+## Main concern when implementing notification in app
+>There are some major concern when we implement notificaton in the app that am going to explain in futher paragraphs:
+* Appearence  of the notification: Apperaence is the main thing that we should consider when we thing about implementing a notification because notification should be visible for the user so that user can easily identify the notification when they turned on their phones screen.
+* Lock screen : We must consider the lock screen view when we think about creating a notification so that user can view it properly wheter their screen is lock or unlock.
+* App icon shape: We must consider the notification app icon shapes so that user can find out an importent notication such a low battery and out of power sign , that would be helpful for the end users.
+* Notification anatomy: This is the setting of app where we can define the how much details we needed when notification will apperaed.

+## Activity 1003
+## Most importent consideration related to notifications
+* Usage : A notification is a message that android displyed on phone and provide the user with reminders and user can tap the notification and get to know about what is happening in the app.
+* Anatomy of notification : How much details of notification contaion must be verified by anatomy of notification.The header area of notification contains the following details:
+1. App icon
+2. App name
+3. Header text
+4. Timestemp
+5. Expand indicator
+* Behavior : The behavior of the notification means how we set the parameters for notification when it is arrived.useually is showns in the status bar